rishiag/solidity-bytes/docs/authoring_style_guide.md

-## Authoring Style Guide — Soliditybytes
+## Authoring Style Guide — Solidity Bytes

 This guide defines how to write exercises that are clear, consistent, and auto-gradable.